Yes, you can buy an electricity generating bike. It's called the RE:GEN, and we're now taking pre-orders for 2022 delivery.

 - Users exercise as they would on any other stationary bike.
 The magic happens in the flywheel where a generator captures and converts human effort and turns it into clean power.
 This power is then transferred and stored inside the Ohm - a portable clip-on battery unit that sits between the handlebars.

-- The Ohm is 100 wH and has 2 USB-C outlets.
+- The Ohm is 100 wH.
 Once a user has finished a workout, he or she can then unlock the Ohm from the bike and use it to charge electronic devices.
 Users can also purchase an additional snap-on extender allowing multiple devices to charge simultaneously.

 - During the workout the Ohm is also a live power meter displaying functional threshold power (FTP) within a 5-colour zoning system, so users can easily see when they're exercising efficiently and at their peak.
 The Ohm is both WiFi and Bluetooth enabled.